gumaerc-testorg/18.100b-fall-2010/content/pages/readings-notes.md

 Readings are assigned in Rudin, W. _Principles of Mathematical Analysis_.
 3rd ed.
 McGraw-Hill Science/Engineering/Math, New York, NY: McGraw-Hill, 1976.
 ISBN: 9780070542358.

-The supplementary notes are courtesy of [Prof. Todd Kemp](http://www.math.ucsd.edu/~tkemp/) and are used with permission.
+The supplementary notes are courtesy of {{% resource_link "d3ceda56-31e3-4192-8e8a-3293f965d25c" "Prof. Todd Kemp" %}} and are used with permission.

 {{< tableopen >}}
 {{< theadopen >}}